Jephthah

 Traditionally, Jephthah ranks among the major judges because of the length of the biblical narrative referring to him, but his story also shares features with those of the minor judges, such as his short tenure—only six years—in office.

-Story
+Biblical account

-The story of Jephthah is found in the Book of Judges, chapters 11–12.
+The story of Jephthah has been included in the Book of Judges, (chapters 11 to 12).
 The Israelites "again did what was evil in the sight of the Lord ... they forsook the Lord and did not serve him.
 So the anger of the Lord was kindled against Israel, and he sold them into the hand of the Philistines and into the hand of the Ammonites ...".